 However, there are many people who don’t want to accept this as their fate.
 Once upon a time, if the doctor diagnosed type 2 diabetes, it wasn’t widely known you can do something about it.
 Now there is much more awareness lifestyle change can make a huge difference to your diabetes control.
 This has to be more of a motivator than a static disease diagnosis.

 Simple in design

-The diet is quite simple in its design.
+The type 2 diabetes remission diet is quite simple in its design.
 Follow 800kcal per day for 3-5 months.
 There isn’t too much to think about really.
 This could be particularly helpful because sometimes I find explaining how to follow a balanced diet for weight loss to people in clinic tricky.
 Not because the information is complicated.
 Instead it is because I find many patients can’t get their ahead around how to eat small amounts of everything, including treats.
 There is no set plan with conventional healthy eating advice.
 It is more to do with intuitive eating and choosing the correct options 80-90% of the time without overdoing it the other 10%.
 This is what some patients struggle to grasp.

 In fact, classic lifestyle intervention studies using exercise and diet do not seem as effective as LCD interventions.
 Lifestyle interventions have not been proven to induce the same weight loss effects as LCD.
 Though lifestyle interventions help to improve diabetes control, I’ve yet to find a study that has achieved similar results as the LCD.